rails/rails/guides/source/action_text_overview.md

 After reading this guide, you will know:

 * What Action Text is, and how to install and configure it.
-* How to create, render, style and customize rich text content.
+* How to create, render, style, and customize rich text content.
 * How to handle attachments.

 --------------------------------------------------------------------------------